meghaagarwalfzd-hash/Weather-App/README.md

-# Weather-App
 # 🌦️ Weather App

 A simple and responsive weather application that allows users to check real-time weather conditions of any city.

-## 🚀 Features
+##  Features

-* 🌍 Search weather by city name
+*  Search weather by city name
-* 🌡️ Displays temperature, humidity, and wind speed
+* Displays temperature, humidity, and wind speed
-* ☁️ Shows weather conditions (Clear, Clouds, Rain, etc.)
+* Shows weather conditions (Clear, Clouds, Rain, etc.)
-* ❌ Error handling for invalid city names
+*  Error handling for invalid city names
-* 📱 Responsive design (works on mobile & desktop)

 ## 🛠️ Technologies Used